exoplatform/exo-documentation/docs/ManageTasks.rst

 To reflect the progress of a task, you can change its status.
 There are two ways of doing it:

 -  Edit the task and change and select the corresponding status in their Status field.
--  Drag the task from its first column and the drop it to the desired one.
-The drag&drop is feasible in both views BOARD and LIST.
+-  Drag the task and drop it to the desired status column (BOARD view) or grouping (LIST view) .

 .. _Intoduction: